This post contains affiliate links. Please see our disclosure policy.

 A cake layer frosted with nutella frosting and topped with a drizzle of nutella and chopped hazelnuts.

 Step 5: Add the Nutella Ganache Drip.
-Heat heavy cream until simmering, then pour over the nutella in a medium bowl.
-Stir until smooth.
+Heat heavy cream until simmering, then pour over the nutella and stir until smooth.
 Once it’s not hot, pour over your cake, using an offset spatula to push it over the edges while you spin the cake on a turntable.
-This creates that beautiful waterfall drip effect!

 A bowl of nutella ganache.

-Let the cake chill in the fridge for 20-30 minutes to set the ganache, then pipe swirls on top of the cake with any leftover frosting.
+Let the cake chill in the fridge for 20-30 minutes to set the ganache, then pipe swirls on top of the cake with leftover frosting.
 Top with ferro rocher chocolates.
 Slice and ENJOY!
-Store leftovers (hehe, yeah sureee) in an airtight container in the fridge for 3-4 days.
-I usually press a piece of plastic wrap over the slices in the container as added insurance to keep them moist.

 The fully assembled nutella cake on a cake stand.